 There are three basic ways to access the equity in your home which are common these include:

-- Home Equity Loan – a home equity loan is typically a line of credit secure by a lien on your property.
+- Home Equity Loan – A home equity loan is typically a line of credit secured by a lien on your property.
 These loans are typically what are known as “revolving” where you can access the funds over and over again as you make payments.
 Home equity loans rates are variable and tied to the Prime Rate.

-- Second Mortgage – second mortgages are generally fixed rate loans that act much like a first mortgage but with a higher interest rate.
-They often can go to a higher loan to value than a first mortgage much line a Home Equity Line of Credit; however, they usually come with more fixed costs that a HELOC.
+- Second Mortgage – Second mortgages are generally fixed rate loans that act much like a first mortgage but with a higher interest rate.
+They often can go to a higher loan to value than a first mortgage much like a Home Equity Line of Credit; however, they usually come with more fixed costs than a HELOC.

 In most cases, lenders require borrowers to own the home for at least six months before they are allowed the option of a cash-out refinance.
 The exception is if you pay for the home with cash.
 In this situation many lenders will allow for delayed financing and allow a cash out transaction prior to the standard six month waiting period.